danielfm/django-flash/doc/source/configuration.rst

     FLASH_STORAGE = 'cookie'

 Since cookies will be used to store the contents of the flash scope, Django-Flash doesn't require you to add the :class:`SessionMiddleware` class to the ``MIDDLEWARE_CLASSES`` section of your project's settings anymore.

-Also, this storage backend uses codecs to serialize and de-serialize the flash data.
+This storage backend relies on codecs to serialize and de-serialize the flash data.

 Flash serialization codecs